Joystream/joystream-landing/testnets/rome/forum-module.md

 #### Payload

-- `parentCategory`: blank if root, otherwise identifier of `TopicCategory`
+- `parentCategory`: blank if root, otherwise identifier of `Category`
 - `title`: text title
 - `description`: description text

 #### Description

-Adds a new `TopicCategory`.
+Add a new .

 #### Errors